 The Cavaliers Mural

-On Oct.
-23, 1964, Roush, Wilson and Bobby Wood (a Memphis recording artist for Joy Records), with Croyle and Phil Trunzo in the back seat, were traveling from Parksburg, W.V., to Lima, Ohio, for a scheduled evening performance.
-Roush was driving, fell asleep at the wheel, and drifted across the road into a head-on crash with a tractor-trailer truck.
-He was killed instantly, and all the others were injured.
+"Last Kiss" was #3 on the charts the last week of October when tragedy struck.
+In the early morning hours of October 23, Sonley Roush, J. Frank Wilson, and Bobby Wood (a Memphis recording artist for Joy Records) with Gene (Buddy) Croyle and Phil Trunzo in the back seat, were traveling from Parksburg, West Virginia to Lima, Ohio.
+The band was due to perform in Lima on the evening of the 23rd.
+Sonley was driving on Route 31, south of Kenton, Ohio, fell asleep at the wheel, and at 5:15 a.m. drifted left of the center, head on into a tractor trailer truck.
+Sonley was killed instantly, and all others were injured.

 A week after the accident, the record was number 2, and then number one the week of November 7, 1964 (according to Cashbox Top 100 Chart) and is depicted on the far right side of Mr. Read’s mural.
 Amazingly, J. Frank would be back on tour within a week of the accident.
 J. Frank performed with the professionalism that made him famous.
 On the left side of the mural, Mr. Read has painted the “Last Kiss” album of songs released by Josie Records featuring J. Frank on the cover that sold over 100,000 copies the first few months.
 Accurate Sound Company’s original building logo is painted on the far left of the mural.